StephanThierry/nodejs4synologynas/README.md

 1. Click Create and fill in the form.
     1. Description: Any description you'd like,
     1. Source: Your desired hostname (see above) f.x. ```http://rest.thierry.com```
     1. Destination ```http://localhost:3000``` this is the target your host address will be pointing to.
-Localhost is the name of the NAS itself, :3000 is the port your application is listening to.
+Localhost is the name of the NAS itself, :3000 is the port your Node server application is listening to.
-    1. This config will route all Port 80 traffice (default http port) sent to your source hostname to port 3000 of the NAS
+    1. This config will re-route all Port 80 traffic (default http port) sent to your source hostname to port 3000 of the NAS
-    1. You can not enter in your browser the URL: ```http://rest.thierry.com``` and acceess the HelloWorld Server running on port 3000.
+    1. You can now enter the URL: ```http://rest.thierry.com``` in your browser and acceess the HelloWorldServer running on port 3000.

 ### Next step
 Well, now you have a stable HelloWorld server, you can update and restart your server without killing your appliction - and an empty database service (that doesn't do anything).
 You can go on to all the great articles about how to program NodeJS services like this one: https://medium.com/@avanthikameenakshi/building-restful-api-with-nodejs-and-mysql-in-10-min-ff740043d4be